owenmcfadden2/RecipeAnalysis/README.md

 </div>

 ## Framing a Prediction Problem
 For our prediction problem, we are forming a **regression** problem to predict the rating (as a continuous float, not on a discrete 1-5 scale) of a recipe based on characteristics that are known before the review is submitted.
 Our response variable is **rating**, so that given all of the recipes features (like number of steps, number of ingredients, etc.) we could predict whether the recipe is "good" (rated highly).
-We're going to use RMSE to evaluate the accuracy of our model.
+We're going to use **RMSE and R-squared** to evaluate the accuracy of our model.

 ## Baseline Model
 For our **baseline model**, we used two features: